Cesare P.R. Romano: International adjudication

-Romano C./Alter K./Shany Y. (eds.), The Oxford University Press Handbook of International Adjudication, 2014.
-“The Oxford Handbook emerges as an indispensable resource for all those interested in international adjudication.
+"Romano C./Alter K./Shany Y. (eds.), The Oxford University Press Handbook of International Adjudication, 2014".
+“The Oxford Handbook emerges as a resource for those interested in international adjudication.
 It represents the distillation and refinement of great debates in the area and accommodates a diversity of approaches, ranging from the extremely pragmatic, to the forensically descriptive, to the lofty and theoretical.”
-“The approach taken in the Oxford Handbook is unusually taxonomic: it aspires to provide a comprehensive resource that describes the plethora of existing institutions and the debates that are associated with them, whilst simultaneously seeking to constitute itself as a repository of contemporary practice and challenges facing international adjudication.
-For this reason, it departs from the traditional style of legal scholarship in its generous use of tables in its annexes and a helpful and detailed pull-out chart, presenting data on the world’s international courts in a manner redolent of the charts distributed by the National Geographic Society.”
+“The approach taken in the Oxford Handbook is taxonomic: it aspires to provide a comprehensive resource that describes existing institutions and the debates that are associated with them, whilst simultaneously seeking to constitute itself as a repository of contemporary practice and challenges facing international adjudication.
+For this reason, it departs from the traditional style of legal scholarship in its generous use of tables in its annexes and a detailed pull-out chart, presenting data on the world’s international courts in a manner redolent of the charts distributed by the National Geographic Society.”